Jezidmar/DocumentClustering/README.md

 # DocumentClustering task using NMF method and K-Means.

-#Dataset is selected so there is no clear difference between articles.
+Dataset is selected so there is no clear difference between articles.
 We took 50 of them and examined consistency of clustering and based on that did our decision
+We use Frobenius norm as default metric of distance.
+In the pptx file, we did a comparison with the Kulback Leibler divergence method too.

 #TODO translate all to english.